SPARC-FAIR-Codeathon/sparc-flow/README.md

     <td><a href="https://github.com/SPARC-FAIR-Codeathon/sparc-flow/blob/main/tutorials/tutorial_1_download_data_and_postprocess.ipynb">
     1
     </a></td>
-    <td> Provides a typical data processsing example that downloads an existing curated SDS dataset from the SPARC portal (<a href="https://doi.org/10.26275/vm1h-k4kq">Electrode design characterization for electrophysiology from swine peripheral nervous system</a>) using sparc-me and perform post-processing to generate a new derived SDS dataset.
+    <td> Provides a typical data processing example that downloads an existing curated SDS dataset from the SPARC portal (<a href="https://doi.org/10.26275/vm1h-k4kq">Electrode design characterization for electrophysiology from swine peripheral nervous system</a>) using <a href="https://github.com/SPARC-FAIR-Codeathon/sparc-me">sparc-me</a> and perform post-processing to generate a new derived SDS dataset.
 This example will be used in subsequent tutorials</td>
   </tr>
   <tr>
     <td><a href="https://github.com/SPARC-FAIR-Codeathon/2023-team-3/blob/main/examples/tutorial_2_creating_standarised_workflow_description.ipynb">
     2
     </a></td>
     <td> Use sparc-flow to programmatically describe the example in Tutorial 1 in a standard workflow language (Common Workflow Language).
-This tutorial incorporates best [practice guidelines](https://docs.google.com/document/d/1PKpl4WZ171C7YlQtG4AQ0WuK1bIFDGD6ys9PCnap_xI/edit) to ensure tools used in the workflow and the workflow itself are FAIR.
+This tutorial incorporates <a href="https://docs.google.com/document/d/1PKpl4WZ171C7YlQtG4AQ0WuK1bIFDGD6ys9PCnap_xI/edit">best practice guidelines</a> to ensure tools used in the workflow and the workflow itself are FAIR.
     </td>
   </tr>
   <tr>